ansible/ansible/hacking/ticket_stubs/question_for_lists.md

 Hi!

 Thanks very much for your interest in Ansible.
-It sincerely means a lot to us.
+It means a lot to us.

 This appears to be a user question, and we'd like to direct these kinds of things to either the mailing list or the IRC channel.